-A study published in PLoS Oneindicates that normal pregnancy is associated with increased levels of interleukin (IL)-35, whereas recurrent spontaneous abortions are linked to low levels of this cytokine, suggesting the involvement of IL-35 in the maintenance of immune tolerance during pregnancy.
+A study published in PLoS Oneindicates that normal pregnancy is associated with increased levels of interleukin (IL)-35, whereas recurrent spontaneous abortions are linked to low levels of this cytokine, suggesting the involvement of this cytokine in the maintenance of immune tolerance during pregnancy.

-On the other hand, serum IL-35 levels in recurrent spontaneous abortion was significantly lower when compared to that in normal early pregnancy.
+On the other hand, serum Interleukin-35 levels in recurrent spontaneous abortion was significantly lower when compared to that in normal early pregnancy.

 Thus, this study implicates IL-35 in the maintenance of immune tolerance during normal pregnancy.
 This is achieved, as specified by the authors, most likely through “Treg augmentation during pregnancy”.

 This may also suggest new therapeutic approaches in infertility, miscarriage and/or pregnancy complications.

 Source: PLoS One, 2015; 10(6): e0128219 Read more: PLoS One